 - Commissions Info: Want me to draw something?
 Commissions are currently open!

-- The prompts post: Have a story you want me to write?
-Let me know there!
+- The prompts post: Want me to write something?
+Tell me there!

 - healthymultiplicity.com: Multi education and 101 stuff!

 - Gumroad: Ebooks!

 - Patreon: For the folks who want everything.

 EDIT: If you're trying to use the Paypal button on this page and it fails, please let me know immediately so I can fix it again!
 Until then, you can always use the button on our profile.